preludetech/tutorial-getting-git/tutorial/08-github.md

 That was necessary because we had not yet set up a SSH key.

 While SSH isn't critical for this tutorial, SSH is helpful and secure.
 It takes a few steps to set it up, and it might take a bit of effort to understand.

+If you use Git and Github professionally, then you are very likely to need to use an SSH key.

 ### What is SSH for?